 The standard rate offered typically ranges from 0.25% to 2% of the amount you spend.
 Some of the best deals on the market also offer a higher introductory rate of up to 5%, though the amount of cash back you can earn is often capped over this period.

-Reward credit cards differ from cash back credit cards by giving you points which you can redeem against goods and services or convert into reward vouchers with a particular retailer.
+Reward credit cards differ from cash back credit cards by giving you points that you can redeem against goods and services, or convert into reward vouchers with a particular retailer.

 Which?
-Money Compare comparison table - Cash back credit cards - compare the best deals on the market with Which?
+Money Compare – Cash back credit cards – compare the best deals on the market with Which?
 Money Compare

 What is a prepaid card?

-Prepaid cards are not credit cards, as you can only spend funds which are pre-loaded onto them.
+Prepaid cards are not credit cards, as you can only spend funds that are preloaded on to them.

-However, there are a few credit cards that don't charge you an extra fee for European purchases and some which are also fee-free worldwide.
+However, there are a few credit cards that don't charge you an extra fee for European purchases and some that are also fee-free worldwide.

 Which?
-Money Compare comparison table - Credit cards for overseas spending - compare the best deals on the market with Which?
+Money Compare – Credit cards for overseas spending – compare some of the best deals on the market with Which?
 Money Compare

 Low-interest credit cards

-Credit cards with a low standard interest rate (a low APR) catch the headlines, but aren't the best cards for everyone.
+Credit cards with a low standard interest rate (a low APR) make the headlines, but these aren't necessarily the best cards for everyone.
 For most people, a card for one of the specific uses above is probably a better deal.